 At the core of our mission is the commitment to drive visitors, viewers, and listeners to your site or social media profile.
 Joining our organization isn't about us; it's about bringing out the best in you.

-Fact is, these people have no idea what they are doing.
-Sure, they have convinced enough people to buy their bogus product and if you go to their site you'll see some members.
-These numbers pale in comparison to the vast member base that has chosen to trust us, the original, the authentic, The US Press Association.
-These bogus sites and their operators desperately want to know he we operate.
+The reality is, these imitators lack expertise and understanding.
+While they may convince some to purchase their deceptive products and showcase a handful of members on their site, these numbers pale in comparison to the vast member base that has chosen to trust us—the original, the authentic, The US Press Association.
+These sham sites and their operators are eager to uncover our operational secrets.

 Why the curiosity?
 The answer is simple—our dedication to serving and assisting freelance and professional journalists, spanning close to two decades.
 In contrast, these pop-up websites have a fleeting existence, with some managing to deceive for only a few years.

 The surge in these fake "press agencies" is leaving a lasting mark on the integrity of freelance and professional media organizations.
 Many of these websites are essentially one large web controlled by a few individuals.
 They establish a business structure and register an office in a state like Nevada, while operating from locations outside the United States, such as Germany, Russia, and others.
 While residence in other countries is not an issue, the problem lies in the deceptive web they cast to ensnare unsuspecting individuals.

 These fraudulent sites entice people with alluring phrases like "get your backstage pass," falsely suggesting that possessing writing, video, or photo access automatically grants backstage privileges.
 At the US Press Association, we believe in honesty.
 We educate our members, especially those starting out, about the expectations when securing press passes for specific places or events.